Senegal - Country Commercial Guide

 Opportunities

-Gas-to-Power solutions: While awaiting the new offshore gas for 2023, the GOS plans to import LNG as a bridging measure and convert all current heavy fuel plants to gas-to-power plants.
+Gas-to-Power solutions: While awaiting the coming online of offshore gas deposits, the Government of Senegal plans to import LNG as a bridging measure and convert all current HFO plants in gas-to-power plants.
 Senegal’s convertible production capacity is estimated between 400 MW and 500 MW.

 Gas pipelines: With a total length of about 472 kilometers, the cost of constructing the network is estimated at around $300 million and will be carried out in several successive phases.
 The U.S. Trade and Development Agency awarded a grant to Senegal’s sovereign wealth fund, Fonds Souverain d’Investissements Stratégiques (FONSIS), in September 2020 for a feasibility study for an onshore pipeline network to supply gas from Senegal’s offshore gas fields to its power plants.